TheoGuyard/BnP-BinPacking/README.md

 * `ϵ` : Between `10e(-16)` and `10e(-4)`
 * `maxTime` : Maximum solving time allowed in seconds

-It is not possible to set both `branching_rule = "ryan_foster"` and `subproblem_method = "dynamic"` as no dynamic programming methods are implements for this branching scheme.
+It is not possible to set both `branching_rule = "ryan_foster"` and `subproblem_method = "dynamic"` as no dynamic programming methods are implemented for this branching scheme.

 ## Datasets